amanzi/amanzi/doc/input_spec/AmanziNativeSpecV3.rst

 A user may request a restart from a Checkpoint Data file by including the MPC sublist `"Restart from Checkpoint Data File`".
-This mode of restarting will overwrite all other initializations of data that are called out in the input file.
+This mode of restarting will overwrite all other initialization of data that are called out in the input file.
 The purpose of restarting Amanzi in this fashion is mostly to continue a run that has been terminated because its allocation of time ran out.